semihcelikol/addOnsNetflixCleanInterface/README.md

-# Firefox Add-On: Netflix clean interface
+# Firefox Add-Ons: Netflix clean interface

 It offers a clean interface;